-CRO breakdown of First Aid's education & training lead generation.
+CRO breakdown of MindFit's workplace mental health first aid lead generation.
 Design analysis and expert conversion insights by Apexure.

 What is ConvertScore™?
 ConvertScore™ is Apexure's proprietary landing page performance metric.
 We evaluate every page across four dimensions — Copy & Messaging, Layout & Hierarchy, Trust & Social Proof, and CTA & Conversion Path — to produce a single score out of 100.